 The big day – it’s time to plan and execute the launch!
 This should include planning both launch timing and communication strategies (i.e., when will you launch and how will you let the world know?)

 Maintenance is an ongoing step and it involves updating content, fixing broken links, updating plug-ins, and so much more.
 Technology is constantly changing so it’s important that website’s are checked out on a weekly basis.
 You’ll want your site to stay on top of updates, and your designer to stay on top of your website.
 Signing up for a website maintenance package will be the best investment for the peace of mind of knowing your site is secure.

-While definitely thorough, the web design is never boring.
-You will always know what’s happening with your project.
+The web design process is never boring and you will always know what’s happening with your project.
 In addition to receiving a sitemap, wireframes, a style tile, prototypes, and screenshots, you’ll also have plenty of opportunities to give your feedback on what’s happening.